Reception at Dringhouses Primary School

 - Model making with bricks such as Lego

 Gross motor skills are involved in movement and coordination of the arms, legs, and other large body parts and movements.
 For children to develop larger movements and have the ability to walk, run, hop, skip, slide, catch, jump and kick they must practise these movements regularly.
 Activities to strength these movements include:

 - Using big tools to paint, dig and clean with

 Health and self-care

-Children are supported to become independent and resilient.
+Children are supported to become independent, caring and resilient individuals.
 This begins with being able to look after themselves and their belongings.
 We actively encourage our children to place high regard on responsibility and safety for themselves and others.
 The children have the opportunity to find out about how to keep their bodies safe and healthy, by supporting them to understand the importance of physical activity, and to make healthy choices in relation to food.

 Personal social and emotional development